Yingchaooo/Yingchaooo.github.io/_pages/about.md

 I am a Ph.D. candidate in Systems Engineering at the City University of Hong Kong.
 My research interests lie in transportation infrastructure, with a focus on pavement damage detection based on Vision Language Models and Computer Vision.
 Over the course of my academic journey, I have published 10 journal articles and 3 conference paper with total 219 citations, which have been published in prestigious venues such as *Comput.-Aided Civil Infrastruct.
 Eng.*, *Autom.
 Constr.*, and *IEEE Trans.
 Intell.
 Transp.
 Syst.* and so on.

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 I was awarded the _Research Tuition Scholarship_ and _Outstanding Academic Performance Award for Research Degree Students_.
 - *2025.07*: &nbsp;🎉🎉 My latest paper about VLM was accepeted by *Automation in Construction*.
 - *2025.02*: &nbsp;🎉🎉 My paper published on *Computer‐Aided Civil and Infrastructure Engineering* was selected as the cover article.